adujon/whalemorpho/README.md

 # Whale morphometrics using R
 This R function was used to extract morphometrics from humpack whale pictures collected using unmanned aerial vehicles.
-The resuts where published in Ecosphere:
+The resuts are published in Ecosphere:

 Christiansen, F., Dujon, A.M., Sprogis, K.R., Arnould, J.P.Y., and Bejder, L. 2016.
 Noninvasive unmanned aerial vehicle provides estimates of the energetic cost of reproduction in humpback whales.
 Ecosphere 7(10): e01468.